Gent–Wevelgem: Spring classic

 The event had its only interruptions during World War II, and was subsequently organized again as a professional event in 1945.
 Gaston Rebry, by then president of bike club "Het Vliegend Wiel", was the new race director.
-Robert Van Eenaeme was declared winner of the first post-War edition, surprisingly ten days after the race was over, after officials had closer inspected the photo finish.
+Robert Van Eenaeme was declared winner of the first post-War edition, surprisingly ten days after the race was over, after officials had closely inspected the photo finish.

 In 1947 Gent–Wevelgem was granted a springtime date on the calendar and gained prestige.
 Organizer Rebry managed to line up Italian cycling icons Gino Bartali and Fausto Coppi, who attracted vast numbers of spectators to the race.

 In 1957 the race became part of the short-lived Trophy of Flanders, a two-day formula with the Omloop Het Volk, in which Gent–Wevelgem was raced on Saturday, the Omloop on Sunday.
 In the 1960s the race garnered international prestige.
 Belgian cycling legends Rik Van Looy and Eddy Merckx won the race three times; Tour de France winner Jacques Anquetil was the first French winner in 1964.

 The race was in a constant search of identity and re-invention, as reflected in the regular route and calendar changes.
 In 1977 the distance was 277 km, the longest edition ever, featuring eleven climbs in the Flemish Ardennes and a double ascent of the Kemmelberg.
 The arduous edition was won by Bernard Hinault, claiming his first international success.

 Italian sprint star Mario Cipollini is one of seven riders who won the race three times.